By Dr. Lawrence Wilson

 Į At least three dozen clients have confided to me “coffee enemas saved my life”.

-Daily coffee enemas are now a central part of all nutritional balancing programs.
-Dr. Eck did not include them in his original nutritional balancing programs, although he was well aware of the value of coffee enemas for healing.
+Daily coffee enemas are now a central part of all development programs.
+Dr. Eck did not include them in his original nutritional programs, although he was well aware of the value of coffee enemas for healing.

 HISTORY OF THE COFFEE ENEMA